About the Procedure

 This page is a patient-education resource reviewed by the responsible Norelle Health clinician before publication.
 It does not replace an in-person evaluation.
 Rapidly increasing pain, swelling, redness, or fever around the eye can signal a spreading infection and should prompt urgent medical care.

-Specialists who perform dacryocystorhinostomy (dcr)
+Specialists who perform dacryocystorhinostomy (DCR)

 Dr. Adrian Ong